CleverCloud/doc.clever-cloud.com/runtimes/python/python_apps.md

  - `UWSGI_ASYNC`: [number of cores](https://uwsgi-docs.readthedocs.io/en/latest/Async.html#async-switches) to use for uWSGI asynchronous/non-blocking modes.
  - `UWSGI_ASYNC_ENGINE`: select the [asynchronous engine for uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/Async.html#suspend-resume-engines) (optional)

+## Use setup.py

+We support execution of a single `setup.py` goal.
+Usually, this would be to execute custom tasks after the installation of dependencies.
+To execute a goal, you can define the environment variable `PYTHON_SETUP_PY_GOAL="build"` (or any other goal).

+The goal will be launched after the dependencies from `requirements.txt` have been installed.

 ## Git Deployment

 *You will need git on your computer to deploy via this tool.
 Here is the official website of Git to get more